oldoddtw/LogExpress/README.md

 <br><br>
 Based on respecting users' choices and investment costs, LogExpress has established basic information for nearly 500 models, allowing for quick identification of models and a seamless transition to usage.
 From older to newer, from entry-level to high-end models, users can easily manage their devices and leverage the cost-effectiveness of METTLER instruments.
 This not only satisfies owners but also prevents resource waste and protects our environment.
 <br><br>
 LogExpress is developed according to decades of experiences and industry requirements, aiming to align with industry practices and regulatory requirements as much as possible.
 But after all, it is a shared software developed by individual in my spare time.
-You are welcome to provide any suggestions for debugging, correction or optimization.
+If you have any ideas for debugging, improvement, feature expansion, or any other suggestions, please feel free to contact me at any time.
+I would greatly appreciate your valuable feedback.
 <br><br>

 ## Features